siahwang/ctr-click-prediction/reports/EDA.md

 - **Continuous features**: KS-test p-values ≥ 0.01 for all features → ✅ No significant distribution shifts

 **Conclusion**: No evidence of data leakage

 ---

-## Class Imbalance Strategy

-Due to the extreme class imbalance (clicked = 1: ~1.9%), separate sampling strategies were considered:

-- **Baseline Model**: Trained on original distribution
-- **Undersampling + Oversampling**: Applied in a separate notebook (`sampling.ipynb`) to rebalance the target distribution
-- Sampling effects were validated using ROC-AUC / PR-AUC comparison on out-of-fold predictions

-Detailed results are documented in the modeling notebook.

----